 Staub cast iron cookware is manufactured in Merville, France.
 Other Staub products are made in China including their ceramics.

-While Le Creuset still manufactures their enameled cast iron cookware in Fresnoy-le-Grand France, other Le Creuset products are manufactured all over the world, including United States, Portugal, and China.
+While Le Creuset still manufactures their enameled cast iron cookware in Fresnoy-le-Grand France, other Le Creuset products are manufactured all over the world, including the United States, Portugal, and China.

 What Are Staub and Le Creuset Cast Iron Made From?